Exit & Emergency Lighting · Connecticut

 • LED retrofit & upgrade — replace incandescent or fluorescent fixtures with code-listed LEDs that run cooler and last longer

-• Battery replacement — sealed lead-acid and lithium battery service for self-contained units and central inverters
+• Battery replacement — sealed lead-acid and lithium battery service for self-contained units

 • Fixture & sign replacement — failed units replaced with UL-listed equivalents, never on backorder